 Back Off From Back Sleeping

 Dr. Steven Y. Park is a member of the American Academy of Sleep Medicine.
-He is also the author of Sleep, Interrupted: A Physician Reveals The #1 Reason Why So Many of Us Are Sick and Tired.
+He is also the author of Sleep, Interrupted: A Physician Reveals The #1 Reason Why So Many of Us Are Sick and Tired (link to buy the book).
 As a sleep expert, Dr. Park agrees with the majority of other commentators that back sleeping is counterproductive: